Please be sure to watch the instructional videos first. If you still have problems, the following troubleshooting tips may help.

 Basic K1/K2 Pliers: The tension spring, rubber head, and cap die will wear down the most with continued use.
 If any of the metal screws are significantly loose, those should be replaced as well.
 Parts are available for K1 or K2 pliers.

-A) If you've just started using your press, first make sure the vertical screw behind the handle is low enough so it's not getting in the way when you press down on the handle.
+A) Make sure the vertical screw behind the handle is low enough so it's not getting in the way when you press down on the handle.
+See image below.
 If your handle hits the screw, then the screw is too high and needs to be adjusted lower, or even removed.
 (The screw is to prevent too much pressure from being applied, but for most users, this isn't an issue.)